I am absolutely in love with garbanzo beans or chickpeas.

 What is Sumac

-- You can prepare the garbanzo and all the other ingredients with the exception of the cresson, the day before and keep it refrigerated.
+- You can prepare the garbanzo and all the other ingredients except the cresson the day before and keep it refrigerated.

 - Bring to room temperature, and add the cresson to it.

-- Mix well and add more olive oil if you so desire, and you have a quick last-minute meal ready in no time.
+- Mix well and add more olive oil if you so desire, and you have a quick last-minute meal ready quickly.

 - During the cooking time of the garbanzo beans, prepare all the other ingredients.
 This will allow you to be sitting at the table within 30 minutes.